litoj/Enhanced-Faithcraft/README.md

 - [Faithful x32](https://faithfulpack.net/faithful32x/latest) is a dependency, this is just an extensive addon
 - Optifine is not required, but enables more textures and makes the game look better
-- works with Continuity mod
+- best with Continuity mod
+- door and fence models are x16 compatible
 - support for FabricSkyBoxes, but Optifine original looks better
 - please remove `assets/minecraft/optifine/ctm/bookshelf` folder from Compliance to make the Juknum's texture work properly